kommitters/.template/CONTRIBUTING.md

 Issues marked with [good first issue][good-first-issue] or [help wanted][help-wanted] are usually pretty self-contained and a good place to get started.

-If you see any issues that are assigned to a particular person or have the `work in progress` label, that means someone is currently working on that issue this issue in the next week or two.
+If you see any issues that are assigned to a particular person or have the `📍 Work in progress` label, that means someone is currently working on that issue this issue in the next week or two.

 Of course, feel free to create a new issue if you think something needs to be added or fixed.